sunilabrahamindia/sunilabraham/publications/a-scanner-darkly-mumbai-mirror.md

 ## Full Text

 <div class="highlighted-text" id="fulltext">
+<p><strong>Synopsis</strong><br>

-<p>Implementation of strong anti-surveillance laws is the only solution to spyware like Pegasus being exploited by authoritarian entities to snoop on citizens.</p>
+Implementation of strong anti-surveillance laws is the only solution to spyware like Pegasus being exploited by authoritarian entities to snoop on citizens.</p>

 <hr class="article-separator">